schafeld/py0101/README.md

 Some course work for edX's [IBM PY0101EN Python Basics for Data Science](https://courses.edx.org/courses/course-v1:IBM+PY0101EN+1T2019/course/) and Coursera's [Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning](https://www.coursera.org/learn/introduction-tensorflow) and code variantions on Tutsplus's ["Learn Machine Learning With Google TensorFlow](https://code.tutsplus.com/courses/learn-machine-learning-with-google-tensorflow/lessons/why-use-tensorflow).

 ...and/or some Python doodles may be found in this repository.
+These are my notes as I work on some AI courses, you'll probably not find this stuff very usefull (yet).
+I do however recommend the original courses for learning about ML and Tensorflow.

 #### Notes for *Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning*